ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ### Feature requests

-At this point, we have implemented the absolute basics for a chat service, both on client and server side.
+At this point, we have implemented the absolute basics for a chat service, both on the client and server side.
 If you want to, you can keep expanding on this project.
 To get you started, here are a few ideas of how to improve the application, in no particular order:

 - **Custom usernames!** Instead of automatically assigning numbers to your users, you can ask users on application startup to enter a username, and persist this name alongside the Connection information on the server.
 - **Private messages!** If your users have something to say, but don't want to share it with the whole group, you could implement a `/whisper` command, which only relays the message to a certain person or select group of participants.
 You could even expand this functionality to handle more generic **chat commands!**